MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 ## Create a notification dispatcher

 Azure Notification Hubs enable your backend application to dispatch notifications to devices across platforms.
-The sample demonstrates notification dispatch with the **NotificationDispatcher** console application.
-The application includes the **DispatcherConstants.cs** file, which defines the following properties:
+The sample demonstrates notification dispatch with a console application.
+The application includes the `DispatcherConstants.cs` file, which defines the following properties:

 ```csharp
 public static class DispatcherConstants